keiya01/react-performance-testing/README.md

 You can pass `{ComponentName: unknown or unknown[]}` type for the type argument.
 If you passed to the type argument, then the editor will suggest the correct type dependent on passed type.

 ## Tips

+### Performance

+This lib is using `Proxy` API to optimize testing speed.
+So you should use either `renderCount` or `renderTime` in a single test case.
+If you use both variables and you are testing large component, testing time will be a little slower.

 ### Anonymous Component